EricGant/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach will iterate through the entire array without stopping, it also won't automatically create a new array.
+Return is optional
+.map returns a new array automatically without manipulating the original array. it needs the return keyword.

 2. Explain the difference between a callback and a higher order function.
+Callback functions are passed into higher order functions as arguments.

 3. Can you explain what a closure is and how you used it in the counter function?